Polynomial slowdown in an angle-dependent 2d branching Brownian motion: Upper bound for the maximum

-using the independence of $R$ and $W$ and proceeding as in \eqref{eq:gaussian_bounds} to bound the probability involving~$W$.
+by independence of $R$ and $W$ and using that $\max_{p \in [0,4/t]} W_p$ is distributed as $\abs{W_{4/t}}$ together with a Gaussian tail bound.
 Coming back to \eqref{eq:step_3} and using again Markov property at time $T_1$, the right-hand side of \eqref{eq:step_3} is at most

 Proceeding similarly in the case $T_2 < T_1$, we get that \eqref{eq:angle_step3_2} is bounded by $e^{-ct}$, which concludes the proof of \eqref{eq:angle_step3} and hence of the lemma. \end{proof}

 In the next lemma, we prove that the final position of an extremal particle $u$ needs to have a final $y$-coordinate $Y_u(t)$ of order roughly $t^{\kappa/2}$, which is the typical space scale of the Brownian motion weighted by an integral via PDEs studied in Sections \ref{sec:BM_weighted} and \ref{sec:probabilistic_arguments}.
 In particular, we deduce $Y_u(t) = o(\sqrt{t})$, which together with $R_u(t) \geq m(t)$ implies that $R_u(t) = X_u(t) + o(1)$, allowing us afterwards to replace the radial coordinate of an extremal particle by its $x$-coordinate.
 We also note that this lemma, together with the previous lemma, implies Proposition \ref{porism}.